 How To Make A Speckled DIY Clay Keychain

 Step 1 – Follow the clay packet instructions for preheating the oven and start by rolling some of the polymer clay into a ball.

 On a sheet of greaseproof paper roll this out with the rolling pin until it’s roughly

-Use the cutter to make the circular shape and remove any excess
+Step 2 – Use the cutter to make the circular shape and remove any excess.

-Bake for the recommended time and then leave to cool fully afterwards.
+Bake for the recommended time and then leave to cool fully afterward.

 Combine it with your keys and hopefully, it’ll be a lot easier to retrieve from the dark recesses of your bag, ha!